-How To Groom A Cat With The Right Tools: The Best Brushes, Clippers, and More!
+How To Groom A Cat With The Right Tools: The Best Cat Brush, Clippers, and Nail Trimmers!

 Cats are cleaning machines.
 They spend up to 50 percent of their waking hours hard at work grooming.

-Sometimes your cat needs help taking care of her fur.
+Sometimes your furry friend needs help taking care of her fur.

-Older cats and long-haired cats have lots to deal with when it comes to personal care.
-Even short-haired cats in their prime benefit from regular grooming.
+Senior cats and long-haireds have lots to deal with when it comes to personal care.
+Even short-haireds in their prime benefit from regular grooming.
 Regular brushing and nail trimming paired with a quality cat food and regular check-ups keeps your cat active and healthy.

 Here is some advice about how to groom a cat at home and the tools you need to do it.

 Cat Grooming 101

 Cats groom to clean themselves, to maintain body temperature, and to relax.
 They groom each other to show affection.
 This is why many enjoy a gentle brushing.

 Start grooming your pet at a young age to get her accustomed to the ritual.
 Grooming is a great way to bond with your kitty while also keeping her healthy and comfortable.
 Grooming your feline is simple.
 It just requires patience, affection, and the right tools.

 Long-haireds have twice as much grooming to do as short haireds.